pH-7/pH-7/README.md

 ✅ **Growth mindset**, I always tend to see mistakes as "learning experiences & continuous improvements" for myself, and those around me.

-✅ **Love sharing** knowledge ➕ helping others.
+✅ **Love sharing** knowledge and helping others.

-✅ **Learning is my core value**.
+✅ **As a lifelong learner, learning is my core value**.
 Developing new skills on a daily basis is essential to me.

 ✅ **Working with Agile** methodologies such as Scrum and Kanban.